-The Lyceum Philharmonic has released three nationally-distributed albums that focus on faith, patriotism, and masterworks of the classical repertory.
+The Lyceum Philharmonic has released four nationally-distributed albums that focus on faith, patriotism, and masterworks of the classical repertory.
 They have collaborated with some of the music industry’s leading professionals, including platinum-selling artists Jackie Evancho and David Archuleta, Billboard-topping artists The 5 Browns, The Piano Guys, Paul Cardall, and Jenny Oaks Baker, as well as GRAMMY-Award winners Mark Wood of the Trans-Siberian Orchestra, Igor & Vesna Gruppman of the Rotterdam Philharmonic, and Country Music legend Michael Martin Murphey.

 Steven Sharp Nelson of The Piano Guys said, “The Lyceum Orchestras Program is an incomparable combination of everything that music is meant to be — joy, refinement, belonging, and fun.
 It offers kids the kind of opportunities that make music exciting and cool.
 It provides an environment that isn’t blindly affixed upon purposeless perfection, but rather a more selfless pursuit of excellence.
 My favorite part of Lyceum is its inherent spirituality.
 There is a special feeling suggesting a profound development not only of the body and mind, but of the soul.”